omahadalle/omahadalle.github.io/about.md

 Hi!
-My name is Omar Mahadalle and I am a MSc-student
+My name is Omar Mahadalle and I am a MSc-student in Marine Biology.